Battle of the Catalaunian Plains: As a Roman defeat or indecisive

 It has been suggested by Hyun Jin Kim that the entire battle is a play on the Battle of Marathon, with the Romans being the Plateans on the left, the Alans the weak Athenian centre, and the Goths the Athenian regulars on the right, with Theodoric as Miltiades and Thorismund as Callimachus.
 He sees the return home by the Goths to secure Thorismund's throne as the same as the return to Athens to protect it from sedition and the Persian Navy.
 Kim's suggestion of Jordanes borrowing from Herodotus has been noted by prior scholarship: Franz Altheim drew a parallel between the Catalaunian Plains and Salamis, and thought that the battle narrative was completely fabricated.
 J. M. Wallace-Hadrill drew a parallel between Aetius and Themistocles regarding the alleged subterfuge after the battle in some primary source accounts.
-Other historians have noted its possible political statements on Jordanes' contemporary time, particularly regarding the Battle of Vouille and the Gothic Wars towards the end of Justinian's reign.
-Ultimately this has led mainstream scholarship to agree that Jordanes' description of the Battle of the Catalaunian Plains is distorted, even if they do not agree with a pro-Hunnish interpretation of the outcome.
-However, Kim's views have received a mixed reception among scholars of the period, with one reviewer noting that much of the text amounts to "a confused and confusing story, involving the rewriting of histories, genealogies and chronologies... exacerbated by strange and clumsy conflations."
+Other historians have noted its possible political statements on Jordanes's contemporary time, particularly regarding the Battle of Vouille and the Gothic Wars towards the end of Justinian's reign.
+Ultimately this has led mainstream scholarship to agree that Jordanes's description of the Battle of the Catalaunian Plains is distorted, even if they do not agree with a pro-Hunnish interpretation of the outcome.
+However, Kim's views have received a mixed reception among scholars of the period, with one reviewer noting that much of the text amounts to "a confused and confusing story, involving the rewriting of histories, genealogies and chronologies ... exacerbated by strange and clumsy conflations."
 His view that Attila won the battle therefore should be taken with scepticism.

 Other authors have previously considered the battle to have been indecisive.
 This latter view is rather widely accepted, although the outcome remains in disagreement as a whole.
-The most recent and comprehensive argument for an indecisive outcome belongs to that of Schultheis, who argues that Jordanes' work is more complicated than assumed due to the rearranging of a narrative first penned by a Goth named Ablabius in 471 and expanded by Cassiodorus, which he then himself abridged again and which in turn was used by Jordanes.
-Schultheis argues that provided that the entire conflict was not a literary topos based on the Battle of Marathon, the Alans were placed in the centre of the battle line due to their effectiveness against the Huns as prescribed by the Strategikon of Pseudo-Maurice, and that Jordanes' text indicates the Hunnic centre retreated before Thorismund charged.
+The most recent and comprehensive argument for an indecisive outcome belongs to that of Schultheis, who argues that Jordanes's work is more complicated than assumed due to the rearranging of a narrative first penned by a Goth named Ablabius in 471 and expanded by Cassiodorus, which he then himself abridged again and which in turn was used by Jordanes.
+Schultheis argues that provided that the entire conflict was not a literary topos based on the Battle of Marathon, the Alans were placed in the centre of the battle line due to their effectiveness against the Huns as prescribed by the Strategikon of Pseudo-Maurice, and that Jordanes's text indicates the Hunnic centre retreated before Thorismund charged.
 The Romans and Alans attacked down the ridge and across the plain to Attila's camp, while the Amali and other Gothic groups chased the collapsing Gothic right back to their camp, resulting in the mass confusion that followed.
 He concludes that losses during the retreats were heavy and led to an indecisive outcome, which an analysis of the chronology of primary source accounts shows over time was embellished into a Gothic victory.